Welcome to the Adirondack/Appalachian Composer's Home

 When thinking and worrying intrudes upon our conscious mind, there goes the opportunity to experience the very best our music has to offer.
 Learning to "tune out" this unwanted noise is a basic element of reaching a higher level of musicianship.

-Ordinarily our physic energy is dampened with the dew of preoccupations and anxieties and useless energies are spent lavishly on entropic matter.
+Ordinarily our psychic energy is dampened with the dew of preoccupations and anxieties and useless energies are spent lavishly on entropic matter.
 It is only when we learn to structure the demands of entropy that we begin to experience the optimum condition that devoted concentration will help us attain.
 It is at this level that music is most enjoyed.
 An artist is most enthusiastic about his or her music at this height.

 It is this reason that improving the quality of experience leads so many musicians to practice for uncounted hours, day after day.